phil-bergmann/2016_DLRW_Bergmann/MulticlassLogisticRegression/README.txt

 stop too soon.
 Uses the 'adam' optimizer and saves model to 'adam.pkl'.
 Results were 6.69% error on the validation set and 7.22% on the test set.
 Just run the script, it will execute validate() and test the model on the validation and test set and output the results.

+Bonus question: By enhancing the data set we create more data for out algorithm to perform better.
+While this would be completely legal in a commercial product where only results count, it is bad in science.
+The MNIST data set was created to be able to compare the performance of different classification algorithms and by enhancing the data our 'bad' algorithm gains an unfair advantage.
+If now our algorithm performs better it's not because it is such a capable and good algorithm, but simply because it has more data and now the sense of MNIST data set (a common set for comparing algorithms) is lost.